Rin971116/to-do-list-java/README.md

 # to-do-list-java
-A simple application that can CRUD tasks in database(MySQL).
+A Spring Boot application that can CRUD tasks in database(MySQL).